Keto Pizza: 7 Irresistible Ways to Satisfy Your Cravings

 This post may contain affiliate links.

-Tortilla Crust
+Tortilla Crust Pizza

 You can create a low-carb pizza with a low-carb tortilla easily.
 Begin by heating oil in a skillet over medium heat.
 Fry the tortilla until it turns golden brown on both sides.
 Then, lower the heat and add marinara sauce and your desired toppings.
 Wait for the cheese to melt, and your pizza is ready to be enjoyed!